YahooArchive/locator/README.md

 ### Marking a Package
-* the `"modown"` section in `package.json` should be an object
+* the `"locator"` section in `package.json` should be an object
 * it has a `"ruleset"` field describing which ruleset should be used
-    * currently, modown-locator only knows about a fixed set of rulesets, described below
+    * currently, locator only knows about a fixed set of rulesets, described below
 * it has a `"rulesets"` field describe where to load the ruleset definitions
     * value is interpretted relative to the package's directory, or `node_modules/` in the package's directory
     * if the file isn't found, looks in parent in a similar way